 From Pucon head out of town towards Argentina.
 After about 10km you will cross a bridge over the river, after a couple of km you will see signs for Villa San Pedro, take this turning and follow signs for Termas de Huife.

 This is a good dirt road which takes you up along a wooded valley.
 Huife is near the head of the valley.
-If you prefer undeveloped (and free) hot springs then you can carry on beyond Huife until the road runs out ? park and walk to the rivers edge.
+If you prefer undeveloped (and free) hot springs then you can carry on beyond Huife until the road runs out – park and walk to the edge of the river.
 Here there are small natural hot pools alongside the river.

 Restaurants in Pucón